sqlmapproject/sqlmap/Usage.md

 ## General

+These options can be used to set some general working parameters.

+### Load session

+Option: `-s`

+**TODO**: needs updating.

-### Log HTTP(s) traffic to a textual file
+### Log HTTP(S) traffic to a textual file

 Option: `-t`

-This switch requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap - HTTP(s) requests and HTTP(s) responses.
+This switch requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap: HTTP(S) requests and HTTP(S) responses.

-This is useful primarily for debug purposes.
+This is useful primarily for debug purposes - when you provide the developers with a potential bug report, send this file too.

 ### Act in non-interactive mode